 At Restore First Health, we offer one of the only treatments available that actually reverses neuropathy through our Diabetic and Neuropathy Therapy (DNT) protocol.

 How it works:

 When someone has diabetes, the body’s pancreas is not able to process and utilize insulin in an efficient manner, often sending the wrong signals to increase or decrease our body’s insulin or sugar.
-Through our insulin infusion program (PIR), we reset, and reteach the body how to properly react to sugar in the bloodstream, allowing healing and restoration to take place.
+Through our insulin infusion program (DNT), we reset, and reteach the body how to properly react to sugar in the bloodstream, allowing healing and restoration to take place.
 Damaged nerves that occur and cause neuropathy begin to repair, and over 90 percent of patients report a significant decline in symptoms related to foot neuropathy after several treatments.

 What else can I do to help my neuropathy?

 - The food we provide our bodies should emphasize a diet rich in fruits, vegetables, whole grains and lean protein to help keep nerves healthy.

 - Eat foods high in B-12 which includes meats, fish, eggs, low-fat dairy foods and fortified cereals.